tardisgo/tardisgo/README.md

 import "github.com/tardisgo/tardisgo/tardisgolib" // runtime functions for TARDIS Go
 ```

-The code is developed on OS X Mavericks‎, using Go 1.2.1 and Haxe 3.1.1.
-The target platforms tested are Ubuntu 13.10 32-bit & 64-bit, and Windows 7 32-bit.
-The 64-bit platforms work fine, but compilation to the C# target fails on Win-7; and PHP is flakey, espeecially the 32-bit version (but you probably knew that).
+The code is developed and tested on OS X Mavericks‎, using Go 1.2.1 and Haxe 3.1.3.
+The CI tests run on 64-but Ubuntu.

+No other platforms are currently regression tested, although the project has been run on Ubuntu 32-bit and Windows 7 32-bit.
+Compilation to the C# target fails on Win-7 and PHP is flakey (but you probably knew that).

 ## Installation and use: